Lorry driver seriously hurt in A75 crash at Crocketford

-Lorry driver seriously hurt in A75 crash
+Driver seriously hurt in A75 chicken lorry crash

 - Published

-A lorry driver is in hospital with serious injuries following a crash which left a lorry overturned on the A75 in Dumfries and Galloway on Monday night.
+A man is in hospital with serious injuries following a crash which left a chicken lorry overturned on the A75 in Dumfries and Galloway on Monday night.

 Emergency services were called to the scene at about 23:35 at Crocketford.